Consultingcriminal/Tesla-Stock-Analysis/README.md

 # Tesla-Stock-Analysis
-Objective-
+**Objective-** \
-1.To describe and forecast the global prescriptive analytics market on the basis of components, data types, business functions, applications.
+1.To describe and forecast the global prescriptive analytics market on the basis of components, data types, business functions, applications.\
-2.To strategically analyze subsegments with respect to individual growth trends,future prospects, and contribution to the total market.
+2.To strategically analyze subsegments with respect to individual growth trends,future prospects, and contribution to the total market.\
-3.To track and analyze competitive developments such as mergers & acquisitions, new product developments, and partnerships & collaborations in the market.
+3.To track and analyze competitive developments such as mergers & acquisitions, new product developments, and partnerships & collaborations in the market.\

-Overview-
+**Overview-** \
 The Dataset includes Tesla's stock price from initial public offering 06/29/2010 to 03/17/2017.
-The dataset has been obtained from Kaggle.com.The Project has been split into 3 sections namely- 1.Descriptive Analysis
+The dataset has been obtained from Kaggle.com.The Project has been split into 3 sections namely- 1.Descriptive Analysis\
-2.Predictive Analysis
+2.Predictive Analysis\
-3.Prescriptive Analysis
+3.Prescriptive Analysis\

-Descriptive Analysis-Observation-
+**Descriptive Analysis-** \

-1.Investors depend on stock analysis to find potentially profitable stocks.
+1.Investors depend on stock analysis to find potentially profitable stocks.\
+\

-The maximum profit per share booked in a single day: 20.51 Dollars The change rate through that Day: 25.74 %
+The maximum profit per share booked in a single day: 20.51 Dollars\
+The change rate through that Day: 25.74 %\
+\

-The minimum profit booked per share in a single day: -20.77 Dollars The change rate through that Day: -19.75 %
+The minimum profit booked per share in a single day: -20.77 Dollars\
+The change rate through that Day: -19.75 % \
+\

-2.Though The Price of the Share Has Gone up.The Profits have highly been unstable for the later part of the stock sess.
+2.Though The Price of the Share Has Gone up.The Profits have highly been unstable for the later part of the stock sess.\
-The exact same interpretation can be analyzed by manual analyzing the data
+The exact same interpretation can be analyzed by manual analyzing the data\
+\

-The mean profit through all days is: 0.013
+The mean profit through all days is: 0.013\
-The standard Deviation viz a viz the mean is: 3.693 The Standard Deviation seems pretty high viz a viz the mean profit indicating high variablity in profit
+The standard Deviation viz a viz the mean is: 3.693\
+The Standard Deviation seems pretty high viz a viz the mean profit indicating high variablity in profit\

-3.P/E Ratio
+3.P/E Ratio\
-A common method to analyzing a stock is studying its price-to-earnings ratio.
+A common method to analyzing a stock is studying its price-to-earnings ratio.\
-We calculate the P/E ratio by dividing the stock’s market value per share by its earnings per share.
+We calculate the P/E ratio by dividing the stock’s market value per share by its earnings per share.\
-To determine the value of a stock, investors compare a stock’s  P/E ratio to those of its competitors and industry standards.
+To determine the value of a stock, investors compare a stock’s  P/E ratio to those of its competitors and industry standards.\
-Lower P/E ratios are seen as favorable by investors.
+Lower P/E ratios are seen as favorable by investors.\

-P/E ratio in the year 1 0.51
+P/E ratio in the year 1 0.51\
-P/E ratio in the year 2 0.95
+P/E ratio in the year 2 0.95\
-P/E ratio in the year 3 2.27
+P/E ratio in the year 3 2.27\
-P/E ratio in the year 4 6.67
+P/E ratio in the year 4 6.67\
-P/E ratio in the year 5 6.88
+P/E ratio in the year 5 6.88\

-Refering to the above output the Return Rate Seems to be best in the year 1.
+Refering to the above output the Return Rate Seems to be best in the year 1.\
-During the 3rd,4th and 5th year the P/E ratio is not great.
+During the 3rd,4th and 5th year the P/E ratio is not great.\
-Hence it is really necessary to keep an eye on this stock to book profit.
+Hence it is really necessary to keep an eye on this stock to book profit.\

 4.Calculating PEG
-The price-to-earnings growth ratio takes the P/E ratio a step further by considering the growth of a company.
+The price-to-earnings growth ratio takes the P/E ratio a step further by considering the growth of a company.\
-To calculate the PEG, you divide the P/E ratio by the 12-month growth rate.
+To calculate the PEG, you divide the P/E ratio by the 12-month growth rate.\
-You estimate the future growth rate by looking at the company’s historical growth rate.
+You estimate the future growth rate by looking at the company’s historical growth rate.\
-Investors typically consider a stock valuable if the PEG is lower than 1.
+Investors typically consider a stock valuable if the PEG is lower than 1.\

-PEG ratio in the year 1 0.03
+PEG ratio in the year 1 0.03\
-PEG ratio in the year 2 0.09
+PEG ratio in the year 2 0.09\
-PEG ratio in the year 3 0.53
+PEG ratio in the year 3 0.53\
-PEG ratio in the year 4 4.44
+PEG ratio in the year 4 4.44\
-PEG ratio in the year 5 4.75
+PEG ratio in the year 5 4.75\

-Final Analysis
+**Final Analysis** \
-1.The stock prices have always increased over a period of time 2.From 3rd year onwards the stock has been pretty volatile, hence requires a constant watch on the the prices in order to book Profit.
+1.The stock prices have always increased over a period of time\
+2.From 3rd year onwards the stock has been pretty volatile,\
+  hence requires a constant watch on the the prices in order to book Profit.\
-3.The stock can be recommended to regular traders but not as a safe longtime investment
+3.The stock can be recommended to regular traders but not as a safe longtime investment\

-Predictive Analysis-Observation-
+**Predictive Analysis-** \
-1.Analysing the simplicity of Feature set of the given dataset,the best bet would be using simple Machine Learning Algorithms.
+1.Analysing the simplicity of Feature set of the given dataset,the best bet would be using simple Machine Learning Algorithms.\
-2.We have restricted ourselves from using LSTM's or other DeepNeural Networks owing to manual feature selection and computation cost.
+2.We have restricted ourselves from using LSTM's or other DeepNeural Networks owing to manual feature selection and computation cost. \
-3.Due to strong correlation among all the features we mainly use the Adj.Close as a training feature viz a viz Dates.
+3.Due to strong correlation among all the features we mainly use the Adj.Close as a training feature viz a viz Dates.\
-4.The model aims at predicting the stock prices over next 30 days using LinearRegression(sklearn) or Random Forest 5.The stock prices are forecasted and plotted with the close price of yesteryears.
+4.The model aims at predicting the stock prices over next 30 days using LinearRegression(sklearn) or Random Forest\
+5.The stock prices are forecasted and plotted with the close price of yesteryears.\
-6.The Prescriptive Analysis is to done on the Forecasted Price for a successful investment.
+6.The Prescriptive Analysis is to done on the Forecasted Price for a successful investment.\

-Prescriptive Analysis-
+**Prescriptive Analysis-** \
-1.The Descriptive Analysis reports a constant growth in prices of the IPO,suggesting a safe buy.
+1.The Descriptive Analysis reports a constant growth in prices of the IPO,suggesting a safe buy.\

 2.The First 15 days of the Predicted Prices show a steady growth,during which the investors book heavy profits.
-  The above could be an effect of a successful product launch a merger or could be a steady decline in liablities.
+  The above could be an effect of a successful product launch a merger or could be a steady decline in liablities.\

-3.During the next 15 days the stock prices observe a change in pattern and there is a decrease in IPO cost which could be owing to investors booking profit,a failed product,change in Government Policy or extensive competition.
+3.During the next 15 days the stock prices observe a change in pattern and there is a decrease in IPO cost\ which could be owing to investors booking profit,a failed product,change in Government Policy or extensive competition.\

-4.The decrease in stock price presents an oppurtunity to invest in the organisation,by taking a calculated risk owning to the successful history of Tesla.
+4.The decrease in stock price presents an oppurtunity to invest in the organisation,by taking a calculated risk owning to the successful history of Tesla.\